andypham1902/medical_search_simulation/README.md

 2. Increase `GPU_MEMORY_UTILIZATION` if you have dedicated GPU
 3. Use `use_reranker=false` for faster but less accurate results
 4. Monitor GPU memory usage during peak loads
+5. Enable debug mode to identify performance bottlenecks
+6. Watch embedding batch processing times to optimize `BATCH_SIZE`
+7. Set `USE_GPU_PRELOADING=True` for better pipeline efficiency (enabled by default)
+8. The GPU preloading feature overlaps data transfer with computation using CUDA streams

 ## Testing